RalphBln/homebrew-hets/README.md

 #### Build

-  - `brew install hets --with-wrapper` will build and install the current version of hets including a wrapper script, which will run hets with the correct environment variables set.
+  - `brew install hets` will build and install the current version of hets including a wrapper script, which will run hets with the correct environment variables set.
   - If you want to install the HEAD (the most *bleeding-edge*) version of hets, just add the `--HEAD` switch, like this:
-    `brew install hets --HEAD --with-wrapper`.
+    `brew install hets --HEAD`.
-  - If you don't want or need the wrapper script, you can omit the `--with-wrapper` switch.
   - The first time you're installing hets, you will get a message like this: